upf-gti/wgpuEngine/README.md

 `wgpuEngine` is an open-source cross-platform engine designed for creating desktop, XR (extended reality), and 3D web applications.
 Built on top of the newest graphics API  WebGPU, it provides a solution to render complex scenes, animations, and immersive experiences.

 It uses Dawn, which provides WebGPU for desktop and web (via [emscripten](https://emscripten.org/)).
 We are still using a [forked version](https://github.com/blitz-research/dawn) until the official one adds XR support.
-For desktop XR it uses OpenXR.
+It supports XR via OpenXR for desktop and WebXR for web environments.

 > [!IMPORTANT]
-> Web XR still not available until WebGPU and WebXR are integrated.
+> Support for Web XR is already available via new WebGPU-WebXR binding!

 The documentation is still in progress, but you can find it [here](https://upf-gti.github.io/wgpuEngine/)!
 For an example of how to use this engine, check out [Rooms](https://github.com/upf-gti/rooms)!

 ## Features

-- Web export (Still no XR enabled)
+- Web export
-- Flat screen + Desktop VR Rendering Supported
+- Flat screen + VR Rendering Supported
 - Supported platforms:
     - **Windows**
     - **Web Chrome**